jdpolakoff/sampleteach/readme2.md

   }
 ```

-### 4. Inheritance (15 minutes / 1:30)
+### 4. Inheritance (5 minutes)

-- Often we'll need to take our class and expand on it.
-- Think about types of Cars, for instance.
+- Often we'll need to take our class and expand on it.Think about types of Cars, for instance.
-- For this case, we create sub-classes through a process called Inheritance.
+For this case, we create sub-classes through a process called Inheritance.

 In ES6, we extend an existing class with the `extend` keyword.
 This will let us create a subclass: